DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop1/README.md

 Dr. Pete Alonzi from the University of Virginia School of Data Science developed the materials for the first two workshops.

 ## Important Links
+1. You will need an [RStudio Cloud](https://rstudio.cloud/) account login to continue with today's class.
+The login is free and quick to create.
+2. Project for today in RStudio Cloud: https://rstudio.cloud/project/2928062
-The link to the video of workshop 1 is here: https://vimeo.com/623828934.
+3. Find the recording of this workshop here: https://vimeo.com/653816785

 ## Goals
 Everyone will: